 At this point, I encourage you to start keeping a written journal of such moments of joy or pleasure so that when things seem so sad you can hardly stand it, you can turn to your journal and remind yourself that you have found just a few moments or seconds of joy and pleasure.
 As mentioned above, such moments that you have felt and recorded in your journal will have a cumulative effect in driving back the darkness of the depression.
 It won’t happen overnight (in some cases it does, but not always).
 Let your journal be a written record of your arduous climb up and out of the deep pit of depression.

 Yes, make a quality decision that you will find moments of joy and pleasure in your life, record them in your journal, and it will help to drive away the deep darkness of your depression.
 Of course, continue taking your medication and working with your counselor.

-Then, when you have accomplished that (and it might take a very hard effort on your part to do that) be sure to note the event in your journal, noting the exact time and date you rolled it over onto God’s shoulders.
-Keep a cumulative written record as you do that; maybe you can only come up with the inner strength to do it once a day or even once a week, but when you do, note it in your journal so that when that particular loss comes back to haunt you, you can know that on a certain date and time you rolled it over onto God’s shoulders and it’s a “done deal.”
-Also, keep records in your journal of other positive events in your journey, such as a date and time when your forgave someone, etc.
+Then, when you have accomplished that (and it might take a very hard effort on your part to do), be sure to note the event in your journal, noting the exact time and date you rolled it over onto God’s shoulders.
+Keep a cumulative written record as you do this; maybe you can only come up with the inner strength to do it once a day or even once a week, but when you do, note it in your journal so when that particular loss comes back to haunt you, you can know on a certain date and time you rolled it over onto God’s shoulders and it’s a “done deal.”
+Also, keep records in your journal of other positive events in your journey, such as a date and time when you forgave someone, etc.